gvwilson/fiction/voyage/index.md

 signal their arrival.

-The watchmen's first thought was that Uws was taking advantage of the celebrations to invade<span class="sidenote">Exactly how they thought an Uwsian fleet could have traveled nearly a thousand gallops down the length of the Ruudian coast without being detected is not recorded.
+The watchmen's first thought was that Uws was taking advantage of the celebrations to invade<span class="note">Exactly how they thought an Uwsian fleet could have traveled nearly a thousand gallops down the length of the Ruudian coast without being detected is not recorded.
 One suspects drink may have played a role in their reasoning.</span>.
 The watchmen began beating the warning drums, but their